 In 2008, then Agriculture Minister Dr. Christopher Tufton formed a committee to explore the issue of the movement of companion animals as well as the stray and dangerous dog situations.
 The Committee was comprised of veterinarians from the JVMA, the Veterinary Services Division and the Jamaica Society for the Prevention of Cruelty to Animals (JSPCA) as well as the President of the Jamaica Kennel Club.
 In its report, the committee called for the laws and regulations to be changed in line with the Association’s position, as well as strengthening of legislation covering the keeping of dogs, among other things.

 In 2012, under Agriculture Minister the late Roger Clarke, new regulations were passed which set out a specific process for the importation of dogs certified as “service” animals and greatly expanded the list of countries from which dogs could be imported.
-Unfortunately, a clause was retained that prevented “non-service” dogs from coming in from same places.
+Unfortunately, “non-service” dogs from same places were not allowed.
 This, therefore, did little to change the overall status quo, and resulted in continued distress for many pet owners, both locally an overseas.

 Over time, other entities and individuals joined the lobbying cause – including returning residents, tourist industry stakeholders, diplomats, dog breeders, researchers and more – pushing for change to bring the country’s companion animal policies in line with 21st century medical science and technology.
 Change has finally come.

 The new regulations come with a number of requirements for treatment, testing and certification for the animals being brought into the island.
 These, along with the list of countries can be viewed here.